GiuliaGallorini/react-github-finder/README.md

 ### PROPS are basically properties you can pass into a component from outside.

-PROPTYPES is basically type checking.
+While PropType is basically type checking.
 It will tell you if your prop should be a string, number, object, array, anything.<br>

 Destructuring = pulling stuff out from that object:<br>